SnellerInc/sneller/doc/sneller-SQL.md

 The single-argument form `TRIM(str)` yields a substring of `str` with leading and trailing spaces removed.

+*Known limitations: only ASCII white-space characters are considered: ' ', '\t', '\r', '\n', '\v', and '\f'.
+Other non-ASCII white-spaces such as U+0085 (next line) are not considered.*

 The two-argument form `TRIM(str, cutset)` yields a substring of `str` with characters in the string `cutset` removed from the leading and trailing characters in `str`.